 Mutsumien Hibakusha Nursing Home

-The Co-Directors as well as WFC Volunteers visit Mutsumien Nursing Home monthly.
+The Directors as well as WFC Volunteers visit Mutsumien Nursing Home monthly.

 Activities may include singing, talking, storytelling, planned entertainment and celebrating birthdays.